DHTMLX/docs-spreadsheet/docs/api/overview/methods_overview.md

 ---
 sidebar_label: Methods overview
 title: Methods Overview
-description: You can have a Methods overview of the DHTMLX JavaScript Spreadsheet library in the documentation.
+description: You can check a Methods overview of the DHTMLX JavaScript Spreadsheet library in the documentation.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Spreadsheet.
 ---

 # Methods overview